Fattr/fattr/README.md

 Next run the command `grunt serve`.
 This will lint and compile the coffeescript files, and start up server on localhost:3000.

 ## Bootstrap Fittr
-After signing up and populating your DB with users, you must run `node fitbitAllAct.js`
+After signing up and populating your DB with users, you must run `nodemon app/coffee/config/worker.coffee`
 to query the DB, select all users tokens and retrieve the user's info and data from
 Fitbit.
-`worker.js` will update all users' data from yesterday from fitbit.
+`worker.coffee` will update all users' data from yesterday from fitbit.
 Use a cron job
-to place the worker on a schedule, run `node worker.js`
+to place the worker on a schedule, run the worker.

 ## Team